sqeejee/Hackathon-Project/README.md

 This project involved us merging all our previous nodejs knowledge and learning how to use NLPCloud

-A super fun project and awesome learning experience!!!
+A super fun project and awesome learning experience!!